electr0lulz/madkatty/README.md

 # Kattymad
 # v1.1

-## Edit 23/06:
-About now the Beta version with auto-deployer, C2C with a dedicated socket (not in SSH to avoid disconnections during broadcasting) and a multitor demo version of "Jumping Circuits and Overconnects" attack is available privatelly.<br>
-I will push here when it will be tested enough.
-Thanks.<br>

 KattyMad is a tool designed to install and perform DDoS attacks over the onion protocol.  <br>
 I started from a fork of "KARMA" but it was literally unmaintaned and was using old cookies concept and also network stack was performing worstly than expected.
-<br><br>
 So i started again and this time i found very useful the MHDDoS project. <br>
-Im constantly editing this project because the aim is to create mass environments that can easily takeover onion networks.<br><br>
+Im constantly editing this project because the aim is to create mass environments that can easily takeover onion networks.

-<br><br>
 Please, read the [TODO](TODO.txt) and help me.

 (NB.
 Credits binary code is just a reverse from ascii common text)<br>